Kerr-Schild perturbations in higher derivative gravity theories in $D$ dimensions: Introduction

 In this paper, we study transverse-traceless perturbations of the ghost free infinite derivative gravity in $D$ dimensions.
 The presence of an infinite series of higher-derivative terms makes it more difficult to study the perturbative stability of the theory.
 In the literature, the usual method involves decomposing the metric field into its degrees of freedom \cite{Biswas:2016etb,SravanKumar:2019eqt,Kolar:2023mkw}; however, this approach requires lengthy and complex calculations.
-Here, we consider $D$ dimensional AdS plane wave metric in Kerr-Schild form and find the field equations which is also linearized field equations for transverse traceless metric perturbation $h_{\mu\nu}=2H\lambda_\mu\lambda_{\nu} $.
-This allows us to study the unitarity conditions and obtain the explicit form of $D$ dimensional analytic form factors.
+Here, we consider a D-dimensional AdS plane wave metric in the Kerr-Schild form and derive the corresponding field equations, which also serve as the linearized field equations for transverse traceless metric perturbations $h_{\mu\nu}=2H\lambda_\mu\lambda_{\nu} $.
+This allows us to study the unitarity conditions and obtain the explicit form of $D$ dimensional analytic form factors which are not known in the literature for generic dimensions.

 The paper is organised as follows: In Sec.~\ref{sc:IDG}, we provide a short review of the ghost-free infinite derivative gravity.
 In Sec.~\ref{sc:APW}, we calculate field equations of IDG for the AdS-plane wave metric described in Kerr-Schild form.
-In Sec.~\ref{sc:Unitarity}, we analyze perturbative stability of the theory by constraining the form factors and provide an explicit example.
+In Sec.~\ref{sc:Unitarity}, we analyze the perturbative stability of the theory by constraining the form factors and provide an explicit example.
 In Sec.~\ref{sc:CON}, we conclude by summarizing our main results.
-We have also provided a supplementary material in appendices.
+We also provide a supplementary material in the appendices.